Lucona: Murder trials and discovery of the shipwreck

 The bow was discovered first.
 When the stern, including the superstructure and the bridge, was found, it became clear that the forward cargo hold had been obliterated and the ship was "literally severed in half", according to Mearns.
 The steel hull plates in that area were "splayed outward" which proved that the source of the explosion was within the ship, in the forward cargo hold.
 Munitions experts estimated that 100 to 200 kilograms of explosives would have been needed.
 The scrap metal cargo was scattered around the wreck, including some antiquated coal mining equipment.
 The defense theory that a submarine or a mine had sunk the ship was refuted.

 While fraud had long been suspected, investigations were obstructed for years by powerful Austrian politicians who were friends of Proksch.
 Eventually, several ex-ministers were convicted over their involvement in the cover-up.
 The ex-Minister of Foreign Affairs, Leopold Gratz, was sentenced for forging documents authenticating the cargo, and Finance Minister Hannes Androsch was dismissed for obstructing the investigations.
 Minister of Defense Karl Lütgendorf, a shareholder in the Proksch firm, had given permission to deliver explosives to sabotage the ship, and committed suicide when that became known.

 Proksch was found guilty of murder and fraud, and sentenced to 20 years in prison on March 11, 1991.
 Daimler was tried and convicted in Germany and sentenced to 14 years in prison for aiding and abetting murder and other crimes.
 He was sentenced in absentia to life in prison in Austria.

 Robert Schindler, the prosecutor, commented that convicting Proksch was a defeat for the "cynical arrogance of power" that Blecha, Gratz, Offner and other corrupt officials used to cover up the Lucona scandal for years.

-Walking out of the courtroom after his sentencing, Proksch, who had grown up in a Nazi family, said "Heil Hitler!"
-A year later, his sentence was increased to life in prison.
-He died on 27 June 2001 during heart surgery.
+Proksch died on 27 June 2001 during heart surgery in the prison hospital.